Sarah2nin/SarahLibrary/README.md

 ## What my library offers

-> Helpful functions like:
+> Helpful functions, like:
 > - A better version of print
 > - A new way to encode strings.
-> - Neat lists you can use instead of writing them yourself. ( Currently none :p )
+> Neat lists you can use instead of writing them yourself.
+> - ( Currently none :p )
+>
+> And much more! ( Not really, currently.. )

 ## License